 5.1 This Agreement can be terminated by either Party after consultation and following the receipt of written notification.
 Each Party shall take the required measures to duly finalize its existing commitments.

-5.2 The IECEx Certification Body agrees to comply with the termination requirements detailed in the Rules and Procedures (OD 422) and Terms and Conditions (OD 023).
+5.2 The Certification Body agrees to comply with the termination requirements detailed in the Rules and Procedures (OD 422) and Terms and Conditions (OD 423).